The Vagus Nerve and Hormonal Balance: A Hidden Connection

 Supporting Hormonal Balance Through Vagal Health

 Regular vagal toning practices — slow breathing, cold exposure, meditation, social connection, and gut health optimization — can restore hormonal balance by strengthening the neural pathways that regulate endocrine function.
+The interventions that actually move HRV measurably:

 Have a question?